iseahound/Vis2/README.md

     #include <Vis2>
     #c:: TextRecognize()
 ```
 3. So far the user interface only understands English.
-Let's change it to German and English.
+For German and English text:
 ```
     #include <Vis2>
     #c:: TextRecognize(, "eng+deu") ; Defaults to Tesseract.
 ```
-4. Note that there are different service providers so let's call Tesseract explicitly.
+4. Let's call Tesseract as a service explicitly.
+Note that different service providers exist, including Tesseract and Google.
 ```
     #include <Vis2>
     #c:: Vis2.service.Tesseract.TextRecognize(, "eng+deu")
     ; "eng+deu" is passed directly to Tesseract.
 ```
-5. Switching the service provider to Google.
-The second parameter is specific to the service provider, and is invalid here.
+5. The service provider is now Google.
+The second parameter is specific to the service, and the previous "eng+deu" is invalid here.
+Text previews are disabled by default when using web services to prevent overuse of quota.
 ```
     #include <Vis2>
     #c:: Vis2.service.Google.TextRecognize()
 ```
-6. Finally, a manual image can be specified in the first parameter.
+6. An image can be specified in the first parameter, disabling the on screen user selection.
+URLs, window titles, filenames, and even base64 strings are considered valid image input.
+JPG, BMP, PNG, and additional file types accepted.
 ```
     #include <Vis2>
     MsgBox % Vis2.service.Tesseract.TextRecognize("https://i.stack.imgur.com/sFPWe.png")